 John Jay Schwartz, Ph.D., is a successful academic researcher at Harvard and MIT, VC-backed entrepreneur, business mentor, consultant, and investor.
 Dr. Schwartz has a demonstrated track record of identifying and driving commercially viable, early-stage technologies through initial funding to clinical development and on to acquisition.
-His experience includes more than 30 years of entrepreneurship, technical development, funding and the commercialization of drugs, medical devices, combination products, diagnostics, regulatory/clinical strategy, IP strategy, reimbursement strategy, orphan drugs.
+His experience includes more than 30 years of entrepreneurship, technical development, funding and the commercialization of drugs, medical devices, combination products, diagnostics, regulatory/clinical strategy, IP strategy, reimbursement strategy, and orphan drugs.
 Dr. Schwartz has significant business development experience having negotiated and closed multiple collaborative development, supply, and license agreements.
-Exits include Adnexus to BMS >$500M, $35M Millipore angel investor/Advisor to company purchased by MERCK $500M largest angel exit to that date, AcuityBio purchased by Cook Biotech as well as 20yr business Mentor MIT Venture Mentoring Service and 4yr as NSF ICorps instructor and Executive Partner at NaviMed Capital.
+Cofounding and exiting Adnexus to BMS >$500M, $35M Millipore angel investor/Advisor to company purchased by MERCK $500M largest angel exit to that date, AcuityBio purchased by Cook Biotech.
+22yr business Mentor MIT Venture Mentoring Service and as NSF ICorps instructor and former Executive Partner at NaviMed Capital.

 With over 19 years' experience in public and investor relations, Kathy brings Hanover International honed leadership and proven business skill as an accomplished logistical taskmaster and workflow processes innovator.
 Kathy is responsible for managing and guiding all operational and logistical details and strategies related to Hanover's clients' respective campaign initiatives; while also providing the leadership, management and vision necessary to ensure that Hanover and its many clients adhered to best industry practices and compliant administrative and reporting activities.
 More specifically, Kathy oversees all aspects of Hanover's administrative operations, which include provision of client services that ranged from shareholder and investor relations; public relations; financial roadshow planning, booking and implementation; preparation and processing of press releases; design and development of required collateral materials; and assisting with SEC compliance and reporting, among other essential duties.
 Kathy also lends event planning and implementation support to the National Investment Banking Association, which hosts multiple large conferences in major U.S. financial centers each year.